 Ronald Light destroys evidence.

-According to Ronald Light, he had only found out about the murder of Bella on the 8th of July 1919, after reading about it in the Leicester Mercury.
-He then hid his bicycle in the attic as he knew the girl and he was scared of being the prime suspect.
+According to Ronald Light, he had only found out about the murder of Bella on the 8th of July 1919.
+This was after reading about it in the Leicester Mercury.
+He then hid his bicycle in the attic.
+This was because he knew the girl and he was scared of being the prime suspect.
+He was also seen with her on the day of her death.

 In October he would remove the bike from the attic, file off the serial number and dismantled it.
-He would throw sections of his bicycle in different parts of Leicester’s canal, in an attempt to get rid of any link he had to Bella Wright.
+He would throw sections of his bicycle in different parts of Leicester’s canal.
+This was in an attempt to get rid of any link he had to Bella Wright.

 He also would throw in revolver bullets and a holster.
 A service revolver may have been thrown in also but this was never found.